aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## CHANGELONG

+**Sep, 5th 2023 | v4.5**
+- Added > Now the spawn points can be triggered by Timer delay, Trigger delay, and Target delay;
+- Fixed > Occupy and Hold debug messages had a wrong trigger for the minimal value message alert;
+- Fixed > When using Occupy-move the units had their speed behaviors badly replaced by the waypoint speed (always as "normal" instead of editor choices);
+- Improved > If Occupy or Watch moves are used with vehicles (not allowed), now the vehicles and their crewmen are correctly deleted, leaving a warning message for the editor;
+- Improved > Many debug improvements to fn_CSWR_population.sqf feedbacks and auto-fixing.

 **Jul, 22nd 2023 | v4.0.1**
 - Fixed > Old backpacks were been dropped on the ground if those were replaced with a new one by the editor (fn_CSWR_globalFunctions.sqf file updated).

 **Mar, 9th 2023 | v4.0**
-- Improved > Not needed to syncronize manually spawns and destination marker between script file and Eden anymore;
+- Improved > Not needed to synchronize manually spawns and destination markers between script file and Eden anymore;
 - Improved > Each group (troops and vehicles) restores the preset behavior configured by the Editor after each new destination is reached;
-- Improved > Uniform, vest and backpack has a new function called "REMOVED" that allows the editor, for any reason, to spawn all their units with no those things;
+- Improved > Uniform, vest and backpack have a new function called "REMOVED" that allows the editor, for any reason, to spawn all their units with no those things;
-- Improved > Groups (troops and vehicles) set as "be_STEALTH" now are operation on "White" combat mode (Hold Fire but Engage At Will) and not "Green" anymore (Hold Fire and disengage);
+- Improved > Groups (troops and vehicles) set as "be_STEALTH" now operate on "White" combat mode (Hold Fire but Engage At Will) and not "Green" anymore (Hold Fire and disengage);
 - Improved > The file fn_CSWR_spawnsAndWaypoints.sqf has been renamed to fn_CSWR_management.sqf;
 - Added > Vehicles and soldiers can (or not) spawn separately with specific spawn points for faction vehicles;
-- Added > Sniper teams have their own loadout customization (uniform, vest, rifle, ammo, optics and its attachments);
+- Added > Sniper teams have their own loadout customization (uniform, vest, rifle, ammo, optics, and its attachments);
-- Added > Watch moviment exclusively for sniper teams (_move_WATCH) makes the team associated look for high spots to stay overwatching the markers on the map until the mission ends, with no new moves;
+- Added > Watch movement exclusively for sniper teams (_move_WATCH) makes the team associated look for high spots to stay overwatching the markers on the map until the mission ends, with no new moves;
-- Added > Occupy moviment for troops (_move_OCCUPY) makes the team associated occupy some building in a range, moving to the next one after a pre-defined time by the editor;
+- Added > Occupy movement for troops (_move_OCCUPY) makes the team associated occupy some building in a range, moving to the next one after a pre-defined time by the editor;
-- Added > Occupy moviment has a blacklist of building types and locations that troops must ignore;
+- Added > Occupy movement has a blacklist of building types and locations that troops must ignore;
 - Added > Hold movement allows troops and vehicles to hold their position for a long time.
 Tracked vehicles have priority, staying in the center of the marker, looking almost exactly to the marker direction configured by the editor;
 - Added > Each faction in the game can get its global formation easily customized.
 There are 2 presets for each faction.

 **Feb, 11th 2023 | v3.2**
-- Improvement > If the mission editor sets spawnpoint markers or destination markers out of the map, they get a warning and the marker is ignored;
+- Improvement > If the mission editor sets spawn point markers or destination markers out of the map, they get a warning and the marker is ignored;
 - Added > Included more options to customization vehicle composition (from 3 types to 6);

 **Feb, 9th 2023 | v3.0**
 - Added > Added an option that the mission editor sets a timer before the CSWR starts to run;
 - Added > Included more options to customization infantry composition (from 3 templates to 6);
-- Fixed > A huge server performance killer has been fixed (script was running on background without spawnpoints on map);
+- Fixed > A huge server performance killer has been fixed (the script was running in background without spawn points on map);
-- Fixed > Spawnpoint markers are not visible anymore when debug mode if off;
+- Fixed > Spawnpoint markers are not visible anymore when debugging mode if off;
 - Improvement > Added a massive, friendly and automatic errors handling to CSWR, helping a lot the mission editor;
 - Improvement > Lot of code reviewing;
 - Documentation has been updated.